colcamenterprises-collab/final-dashboard-4/replit.md

 - July 8, 2025.
 Created comprehensive Recipe & Ingredient Management page with tabbed interface for both functionalities
 - July 8, 2025.
 Unified navigation: Recipe Management now handles both recipes and ingredients in one location
 - July 8, 2025.
 Enhanced user experience: single page for all recipe and ingredient operations with consistent styling
+- July 8, 2025.
+BUTTON STYLING FIX: Updated Quick Action buttons on Dashboard to use true black background with white text
+- July 8, 2025.
+Replaced custom color styling with consistent black theme across all form buttons and quick actions
 ```

 ## User Preferences